MCL Tear Clayton, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Clayton, MO frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Clayton, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

 • Age-Related Factors: As people age, the ligaments can lose some of their elasticity and strength, making tears more likely.